tsugtsug/DeepTech/README.md

 - rx.ino : File to recive a packet from another Arduino and turn on the LED light.

 - 2_sensor.ino : File to detect the presence of human in the room by magnetic sensor and infrarouge sensor, and send a packet 0, 1 or 2.

+- buzzer.ino : File to detect the presence of human in the room by magnetic sensor and infrarouge sensor, and send a packet 0, 1 or 2.
+And the buzzer alerts you to lock the door.